 Describes common debugging problems and techniques you may encounter when debugging script and Web applications.

-What’s New for the Debugger in Visual Studio 2015
+What's New in the Visual Studio Debugger

 Description of new debugging features added in this release of Visual Studio.